Mexico challenges Chinese textile, clothing support

-Mexico filed a complaint with the WTO saying Beijing was effectively subsidizing Chinese companies in those sectors by exempting them from income taxes, value-added taxes and municipal taxes, the organization said in a statement.
+Mexico filed a complaint with the WTO saying Beijing was effectively subsidising Chinese companies in those sectors by exempting them from income tax, value-added tax and municipal taxes, the organisation said in a statement.

 Other Chinese support that Mexico said broke WTO regulations included cash payments from government agencies and discounts on loans, land rights and electricity prices.